V4Fire/Client/src/core/router/README.md

 ### History API Engine (`browser.history`)

 This engine is based on the browser History API.
 It is hooked with the History API events such as `popstate` and `pageShow` and writes all pages states into the native `history` object.

-> Use this engine if you need to update the URL in the browser and native back/forward buttons bindings
+Use this engine if you need to update a URL after transitions and support of native back/forward actions.

 ### In-memory Engine

-This engine stores all pages states completely in memory.
-It doesn't update browser URL and doesn't react to native back/forward buttons.
+This engine stores all page states completely in memory.
+It doesn't update a URL after transitions and doesn't support native back/forward actions.
 It's useful when you have an embedded resource that shouldn't change the main page navigation state.

-> Use this engine if you don't care about native browser navigation and avoid changing global navigation state of the
+Use this engine if you don't care about native browser navigation or avoid changing the global navigation state of the browser tab.
-> browser tab.